logigearcorp/docs.testarchitect.com/content/administration-guide/repository-server-management/changing-user-account-to-start-the-repository-server/changing-user-account-during-installation-process.md

 ---
 title: "Changing user account during installation process to start the Repository Server service"
-linktitle: "Changing user account during installation process to start the Repository Server service"
+linktitle: "Changing user account during installation process"
 description: "During the installation process, rather than accept the default user account to the repository server, you may specify your desired account to perform that."
 weight: 1
 aliases: